Maceris/Ikala-Plugins/README.md

 # Ikala-Plugins

-Plugins for the Ikala Engine.
+Plugins for the Ikala Framework.

 ## Plugin Descriptions